Voted on by an esteemed panel of judges, including:

 Judge Smails: "You'll get nothing, and like it!"

 8. Tanner Boyle, Bad News Bears.
 Boyle is the un-questioned leader of the Bears even though he is 3-3, 42-pounds and a bonafide bigot and sexist.
-But Boyle is somehow still lovable, and he has some legendary moments:

 * Fights the entire 7th grade